Advertiser Disclosure

 Of course.
 The grid in Iowa City already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Iowa City gets quite a bit of sunlight per day, so an average payback period could last up to 15.7 years per 5 kW of capacity.

 Other Iowa City, IA Home Services